harryhuayuanchong/W3F/README.md

 2. Wallet Interaction - Handle wallet connections, disconnections, and status monitoring using Hooks
 3. Data Interaction - Read blockchain data or conduct transactions through smart contracts
 4. UI Update - Update your React application interface based on the results of blockchain interactions

+## RainbowKit

+* It allows you to fully customize color, border raduis, wallet providers and a lot more.
+All through an easy-to-use API.
+* Dvelopers can focus on building amazing products and communities for their users